peefeeyatko/theremin/README.md

 #### Credits

-[WAD.js](https://github.com/rserota/wad) is the libray used for audio manipulation, its like jQuery for your ears!
+[WAD.js](https://github.com/rserota/wad) is the libray used for audio manipulation.